Jonathan Pila

-Jonathan Solomon Pila (born 1962) FRS is an Australian mathematician at the University of Oxford University of Melbourne in 1984.
-He was awarded a PhD from Stanford University in 1988, for research supervised by Peter Sarnak.
+Jonathan Solomon Pila (born 1962) is an Australian mathematician at the University of Oxford.
+He was awarded a BSc from the University of Melbourne in 1984, and a PhD from Stanford University in 1988, the latter for research supervised by Peter Sarnak.
 His dissertation was entitled "Frobenius Maps of Abelian Varieties and Finding Roots of Unity in Finite Fields".
 In 2010, he received an MA from Oxford.

 Career and research

 Research interests lie in number theory and model theory.
 A focus has been applying the theory of o-minimality to Diophantine problems.
 This work began with an early paper with Enrico Bombieri, and developed through collaborations with Alex Wilkie and Umberto Zannier.
 The techniques obtained have led to advances in Diophantine problems, including Pila's unconditional proof of the André–Oort conjecture for powers of the modular curve.
 Work by Pila and Jacob Tsimerman, demonstrated the André–Oort conjecture in the case of the Siegel modular variety.

 Pila has held posts at Columbia University, McGill University, the University of Bristol and (as a visiting member) the Institute for Advanced Study.
 Pila also took a substantial break from professional mathematics to work in his family's manufacturing business.

 Pila has been the Editor of Proceedings of the Edinburgh Mathematical Society, and of Algebra and Number Theory.